-Common misnomers and misconceptions peddled by Laser Spine Surgeons in their efforts to procure business.
+Common Misconceptions Peddled by Laser Spine Surgeons in an Effort to Aquire Business.

 For a free legal consultation, call 833-552-7274

 Contact Dolman Law Group if You Have Suffered as a Result of Laser Spine Surgery?

 As a Clearwater personal injury attorney, I have seen a large growth in the number of surgeons in Pinellas, Manatee, Pasco, and Hillsborough County who offer laser spine surgery and market attorneys and other physicians for clients/patients who have suffered back or neck injuries in the past five years.

 For more information on the Bloomberg article or on how automobile insurance carriers perceive laser spine surgery, please contact me at: [email protected]

 Matthew A. Dolman, Esq., is a Clearwater personal injury attorney who limits his practice to first and third-party insurance claims stemming from automobile accidents, wrongful death, traumatic brain injury, motorcycle accidents, catastrophic injuries, and insurance carrier bad faith.
 Dolman Law Group Accident Injury Lawyers, PA is a Clearwater and Bradenton based personal injury and civil trial law firm that actively litigates first and third-party insurance claims in Pinellas, Manatee, Hillsborough, Pasco, and Sarasota Counties.

 If you or a loved one has undergone laser spine surgery and you believe that it was ineffective in alleviating your pain or made your pain worse, contacting a local back and neck pain attorney immediately is in your best interest.

 For more information on Dolman Law Group Accident Injury Lawyers, PA, and how we can assist you, please contact our firm by phone at 727-451-6900 or via our contact form online.